NextronSystems/analysis-cockpit-manual/requirements/network.rst

 .. warning::
   Please make sure that you install your Analysis Cockpit with a ``domain name`` (see :ref:`setup/network:network configuration`).
-  If you do not set the domain name and install the ASGARD package, you will have problems connecting your ASGARD(s) to the Analysis Cockpit.
+  If you do not set the domain name and install the System, you will have problems connecting your Management Center(s) to the Analysis Cockpit.

   All components you install should have a proper domain name configured to avoid issues further during the configuration.